Efficient Computation of Sparse and Robust Maximum Association Estimators: Simulation study

 \subsubsection{Increasing contamination}

-For both the low-dimensional and high-dimensional settings described in Section \ref{sec:simdesign}, the contamination proportion was increased from $cp = 0\%$ to $cp = 50\%$, and again, the same performance measures were evaluated.
-The results averaged over 50 repetitions comparing the different robust estimators are shown in Figure \ref{fig:increasing_cont}.
+For both the low-dimensional and high-dimensional settings described in Section~\ref{sec:simdesign}, the contamination proportion was increased from $cp = 0\%$ to $cp = 50\%$, and again, the same performance measures were evaluated.
+The results averaged over 50 repetitions comparing the different robust estimators are shown in Figure~\ref{fig:increasing_cont}.
 On the left side, the performance metrics for the low-dimensional setting are given, on the right side, the results for the high-dimensional setting are shown.
 The different line types correspond to the performance metrics for our method using different estimators for the covariance matrix (Pearson, Spearman, Kendall, OGK, MRCD) and the sparse and robust alternating regressions (SRAR) technique on the other hand.
-The results for the penalized matrix decomposition (PMD) are omitted, as it is already affected by a small proportion of outlying observations.
+The results for the penalized matrix decomposition (PMD) and for sparse CCA (SCCA) are omitted, as these methods are already affected by a small proportion of outlying observations.
 While the metrics for accuracy show in the low-dimensional setting an advantage for the alternating regressions approach, the other metrics are comparable across the methods.
 For the high-dimensional setting, the results are more distinguished: The proposed method outperforms the SRAR approach, while the robustness against an increased contamination proportion depends on the estimator of the covariance matrix.
-In these plots it is clearly visible that the $h$-subset parameter for MRCD was set to $\alpha = 0.75$, as the performance gets much worse over a contamination proportion of $cp = 25\%$.
-The OGK estimator also exhibits interesting behavior: The TPR metric decrease up to a contamination proportion of $40\%$, then it jumps to $1$.
+In these plots, it is clearly visible that the default setting of MRCD, i.e., $\alpha = 0.75$, denoted by MRCD-75 in the plot, performs much worse as the contamination proportion is increased to values greater than $cp = 25\%$, because the breakdown point of the MRCD estimator is then just 25\%, see \citet{PuchF24}.
+When $\alpha = 0.5$ (denoted by MRCD-50), the breakdown point is approximately 50\%, and the proposed approach in combination with MRCD outperforms the other methods.
+The OGK estimator also exhibits interesting behavior: The TPR metric decreases up to a contamination proportion of $40\%$, then it jumps to $1$.
 The reason can be observed when analyzing the TNR metric: After a contamination proportion of $40\%$ is reached, all components are identified to be non-zero.
 Another interesting observation is that while for all estimators the performance metrics decline, the predicted association measure still seems to be reliable.
 The contamination strength (mean shift) was also varied between $c_s = 2$ and $c_s = 10$, but was not found to have an effect on the performance of the different estimators.
 Therefore, these results are omitted here.